-In 1928, Admiral Richard E. Byrd launched the much anticipated expedition to Antarctica.
+In 1928, Admiral Richard E. Byrd launched the much-anticipated expedition to Antarctica.
 He and his crew settled the base camp as they landed on the continent, and from there, they flew the first flight ever over the South Pole.
 Boarding the flight, there were Admiral Richard E. Byrd, the expedition leader and navigator, Bernt Balchen, the chief pilot, Harold I. June, co-pilot and radio operator, and Ashley McKinley, the photographer.
-For the brethren, it is the noteworthy accomplishment that three of the four crew abroad this historic flight over the South Pole were masons.
+For the brethren, it is a noteworthy accomplishment that three of the four crew aboard this historic flight over the South Pole were masons.

 Harold I. June was raised in Kane Lodge no. 454 in 1931, very little is known about his Masonic activity.
 It is reported that he was present along with Richard E. Byrd at the unique communication of Antarctica Lodge no. 777 under the Jurisdiction of Grand Lodge of New Zealand at the Antarctica camp base “Little America” where they settled back in their first expedition.

 “Heroes Welcomed From Antarctica.”
 Masonic Outlook, vol. 6, 1930, p.
 370.

 Kane Lodge No. 454.
 Master’s Note, Oct 15, 1959.